Frequently Asked Questions

 For the same reason that you must take ALL of your antibiotic prescription rather than just until you feel better.
 The longer the virus circulates, the more chances it has to accumulate random mutations until it can escape the vaccine.
 One single mutation will not allow the virus to escape the vaccine, but an accumulation of mutations will.
 If a virus suddenly has no susceptible hosts, it will be eradicated.
 We must reduce the prevalence of the virus and reduce the chance of it escaping by vaccinating as many people as possible as quickly as possible.

-Can an mRNA vaccine change my DNA
+Can an mRNA vaccine or an adenovirus vaccine change my DNA?

 Weren't trials too rushed to demonstrate safety?